Susan Bijl in her store, Rotterdam 2017, photo by Jan Bijl

 First Sample, 2000

-Our fabric has a water-based coating that’s also water-repellent.
+Our fabric has a water-based coating that’s also water-repellent or even waterproof.
 This has a smaller environmental impact than a traditional PU coating.

 Over the last couple of years we have released special collections in cooperation with HAY, the city of Rotterdam, the International Film Festival Rotterdam and a series of fantastic Dutch designers like 75B, Experimental Jetset, Bertjan Pot, Michiel Schuurman and Ellie Uyttenbroek.